 Our vision is of a global network of medical professionals, trained to the highest standards, providing the best care to patients in war and natural disaster zones.

 We are the only charity dedicated to teaching surgical skills to local doctors living and working in areas affected by conflict and catastrophe.
 We travel as close to the frontline as possible to deliver our training, and if this isn’t possible, we bring doctors to the UK for training.

-Since it was established in 2015, the David Nott Foundation has trained 803 doctors from around the world over 28 courses, benefitting an estimated 2 million patients worldwide.
+Since it was established in 2015, the David Nott Foundation has trained over 1400 doctors from around the world delivering over 45 courses, benefitting an estimated 2 million patients worldwide.

 Our legacy remains long after our courses come to an end through the improved healthcare, knowledge and confidence of whole communities.

 The funds from the Syncona Foundation have enabled the recruitment of an Operations Director and Development Officer to grow the reach and impact of the Foundation’s training.

 - To amplify our reach by increasing the number of overseas training programmes that we deliver.
 On each course, we teach 24-30 doctors at an average cost of £1,000 per doctor.

 - To continue to deliver two courses a year in the UK for 28 doctors from around the world.
 It costs £5,000 for each doctor we train, and £70,000 for each course we run.